 This herbaceous green dip is the perfect partner for Indian snacks like nimkis and samosas.
-The digestion-friendly properties of mint and yogurt balance out the high spice and oil content of fried Indian snacks.
+The digestion-friendly properties of the ingredients in mint and yogurt dip balance out the high spice and oil content of fried Indian snacks.

 Adjust the proportions of ingredients as you like.
 I like to put mint and coriander leaves in a 2:1 ratio, but it’s perfectly open to variation.

 - Coriander leaves – 1 cup

 - Green chilies – 1 or 2 (optional)